TrueBlocks/trueblocks-core/docs/readmes/intros/chaindata.md

 ## intro

-This group of commands focuses on extracting the various bit of blockchain data directly from the node.
-You may extract blocks, transactions, receipts, logs, and traces.
-Each tool has it own options, making getting exactly the data you want easy.
-You can even figure out when an Ethereum block occurred.
+The commands in this group of tools focus on extracting raw blockchain data directly from the node.
+You may extract block data, transactional data, receipts, logs, and traces.
+Each tool has it own set of options, making getting exactly the data you want easy.